jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-rule-rich.md

 -----

-When a procedure is called, the contained procedure *references* are *not* called.
+When a command is called, the contained command *references* are *not* called.

 ![](images/7.%20Commands%20Ideas.018.jpeg)